stride3d/stride-docs/en/manual/physics/characters.md

 **Characters** are used for player and NPC movement.
 Entities with [character components](xref:Stride.BepuPhysics.CharacterComponent) can be moved with [Move](xref:Stride.BepuPhysics.CharacterComponent.Move\(Stride.Core.Mathematics.Vector3\)), [TryJump](xref:Stride.BepuPhysics.CharacterComponent.TryJump), and teleported by setting its [Position](xref:Stride.BepuPhysics.BodyComponent.Position) property.

-## Add a character component to an entity
+## Add a Character Component to an Entity

 1. In the **Scene Editor**, select the entity you want to add the component to.